SitronX/UnityFingerCamera/Documentation.md

 - *HorizontalEdgeAnchor:* Choose the horizontal edge to which the window is anchored.
 The resizing behavior depends on this edge.

+- *TouchNumberToReact:* The number of touch to react to (when multiple fingers are on the screen).
+Affects window automatic repositioning and other stuff.
+Defaultly set here to the first touch.

+- *AutomaticallyUpdateWindowPosition:* (visually similar to parenting) Should the finger-camera window position be automatically updated based on user touch position?
+This can work really well with auto-edges mode.

 - *FingerCameraMinDistanceClamp:* How close the finger camera can get to the tracked objects.

 - *FingerCameraMaxDistanceClamp:* How far the finger camera can get from the tracked objects.

 - *FingerCameraZoomStep:* The intensity of the zoom effect when the user presses the +/- buttons in the window.

 **Note:** Starting from version 1.1, the properties *VerticalEdgeAnchor* and *HorizontalEdgeAnchor* also have the option of autoedge.
 When autoedge is selected, the edge is automatically set to the opposite side of the finger's position on the screen.
+The showcase of this will be shown in later part of this documentation.

+**Note 2:** *TouchNumberToReact* can be also set in resizing and dragging behaviours.
+These can be found as children of FingerCameraBehaviour prefab and they are defaultly set to last touch.

 ## Setting default finger window parameters